Car Collector International

 ProActive Chassis Control, brakes and tyres

-The 650S uses ProActive Chassis Control (PCC) — hydraulically-linked adaptive dampers derived from McLaren F1 active-suspension research (Wikipedia, fetched).
-Brakes are Akebono carbon-ceramic discs as standard (Wikipedia, fetched, verbatim: 'the 650S comes standard with a carbon ceramic braking system manufactured by Akebono').
+The 650S uses ProActive Chassis Control (PCC) — hydraulically-linked adaptive dampers derived from McLaren F1 active-suspension research.
+Brakes are Akebono carbon-ceramic discs as standard.
 Inspect discs for lipping and pad wear, and verify that all four corners still hold the original carbon-ceramic hardware — swap-outs to steel are unusual but should be flagged and priced.
-Wheels are Pirelli P Zero Corsa on the standard forged alloys (Wikipedia, fetched); confirm tyre age and date codes on any low-mileage car.
+Wheels are Pirelli P Zero Corsa on the standard forged alloys; confirm tyre age and date codes on any low-mileage car.

 Electrics, IRIS infotainment and DRS air brake

-The 650S runs an evolved version of McLaren's IRIS infotainment stack (interior derived from the P1 per Wikipedia, fetched) — early Super Series IRIS units are the model's least-loved item, prone to software freezes and slow map redraw.
+The 650S runs an evolved version of McLaren's IRIS infotainment stack — early Super Series IRIS units are the model's least-loved item, prone to software freezes and slow map redraw.
 Verify the infotainment is functional through a full boot cycle, that Bluetooth pairs cleanly and that the portrait touchscreen responds without lag.
-Verify also the active air brake (Wikipedia, fetched — computer-controlled via accelerometer data) and the DRS (Wikipedia, fetched — Drag Reduction System) operate on demand; McLaren Retailer diagnostics can force a cycle.
+Verify also the active air brake and the DRS operate on demand; McLaren Retailer diagnostics can force a cycle.
 Any car offered with the IRIS unit disconnected or replaced with an aftermarket head unit is materially compromised at resale.

 Coupé vs Spider — which to buy

-The coupé is the purer driver's car and carries less mechanical complexity (no folding-hardtop mechanism); the Spider (2014–2016) trades 40 kg / 88 lb and a small top-speed loss for open-air use and, at BaT public prices at review date, is the more common US-market body (bringatrailer.com/mclaren/650s/?results=sold, fetched 6 July 2026 — Spider sold-lots materially outnumber coupé sold-lots on BaT's own results page).
-Wikipedia (fetched, verbatim) records the Spider as having 'the same structural stiffness as the coupé primarily because the carbon monocell chassis was designed without a roof' — the tub is common to both.
+The coupé is the purer driver's car and carries less mechanical complexity (no folding-hardtop mechanism); the Spider (2014–2017) trades 40 kg / 88 lb and a small top-speed loss for open-air use and, at BaT public prices, is the more common US-market body.
+The Spider retains the same structural stiffness as the coupé, the carbon MonoCell chassis having been designed without a roof — the tub is common to both.

 Documentation, McLaren Retailer chain and MSO